kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

  - The left sidebar, which can be used to navigate between the different views and plug-ins of the platform.

- - The top tool-bar, which provides short-cuts to selected views and frequently used actions.
+ - The top toolbar, which provides shortcuts to selected views and frequently used actions.

- - The bottom status-bar, which provides general feedback on currently running tasks.
+ - The bottom status bar, which provides general feedback on currently running tasks.

  - The « Laboratory » central area, where the different views and Frama-C components are displayed.

-Each registered Frama-C plug-in might extends Ivette with additional views, laboratory components, sidebars panels, status-bar items and menus.
+Each registered Frama-C plug-in might extend Ivette with additional views, laboratory components, sidebars panels, status bar items and menus.
 Consult the associated documentation chapters for more details.

 ## The Sidebar {#ivette-sidebar}

-There are actually _several_ sidebars and you can use the large icons on the left-most side of the screen to switch from one sidebar to the other.
-The [icon-sidebar] button in the top tool-bar allows you to hide/show the sidebar(s).
+There are actually _several_ sidebars and you can use the large icons on the left-most side of the screen to switch from one sidebar to another.
+The [icon-sidebar] button in the top toolbar allows you to hide/show the sidebars.
 Among them, two sidebars are especially dedicated to Ivette:

 - The [icon-display] sidebar provides access to _all_ registered components and views that you can use in Ivette.